open-telemetry/semantic-conventions/docs/database/database-spans.md

 **[4]:** If readily available.
 Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.

-**[5]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or anther low-cardinality error identifier.
+**[5]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
 Instrumentations SHOULD document the list of errors they report.

 **[6]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.